krisjuune/pre-post-noisi/README.md

 This gives the bathymetry (distance from reference ellipsoid) and geographic latitude-longitude as radius, colatitude and azimuth (=longitude).

 ## Step 2
-Transform the data from spherical polar to Cartesian and cylindrical coordinates ([Wiki_page] (https://en.wikipedia.org/wiki/Spherical_coordinate_system)).
+Transform the data from spherical polar to Cartesian and cylindrical coordinates, e.g. [Wiki_page](https://en.wikipedia.org/wiki/Spherical_coordinate_system).
 For the transformation operation, r, colatitude, and azimuth must all be arrays of identical shape.

 ## Step 3